Skip to content

 confluent flink quickstart --name dbt-migration --max-cfu 50 --region us-west-2 --cloud aws

-• Modify the config.yaml with the corresponding values.
-The Kafka section is to access the topics
+• Modify the config.yaml in the root of the Flink project, with the corresponding values.
+The Kafka section is to access the Kafka Cluster and topics:

 kafka: